Materials-Consortia/OPTIMADE/optimade.md

   logical conjunctions, and a number of keyword operators discussed in the next section.

+  In future extensions, operator tokens that are words MUST contain only upper-case letters.
+This requirement guarantees that no operator token will ever clash with a property name.

 ## <a name="h.5.2">5.2.
 The Filter Language Syntax</a>